 Suddenly I can name it.
 Like it’s just taken form, and it’s welling up from within, a geyser ready to burst.
 Hot and flashing it comes from within me.
 Shame.
 Shame.
 Shame.
 I want the ground to open up and for me to fall into it and then the earth to cover me over, so that I can’t be seen any more.
 So that I won’t exist.
 So that I won’t be this twisted, damaged, evil, rotten nastiness that is me.

-I have just told her that I was abused as a child, and I’m getting these flashbacks and … no, no, that’s enough, don’t tell her about what happens at night.
-The shame scalds all over me but there’s nothing in her face where there should be disgust.
+I have just told her that I was abused as a child, and I’m getting these flashbacks and… no, no, that’s enough, don’t tell her about what happens at night.
+I don’t think I’ve spoken it aloud in quite this way before and the shame scalds all over me but there’s nothing in her face where there should be disgust.
 I look for the curl of the lip, the squinting of the eyes, the flaring of the nostrils – something to denote how she feels, but it’s not there.
 I don’t know what’s there.
 I can’t read it.
 She is inscrutable.

 I feel ashamed that I can’t tell what she’s thinking of me.